 Your AUSkey replacement

-New digital services will transform the way Australians interact with government.
-These services are:
+New digital services will transform the way Australians interact with government:

 - myGovID – an authentication service that allows you to prove who you are online.
 It is different to myGov.
 You cannot access myGov using myGovID yet.

 - Relationship Authorisation Manager (RAM) – an authorisation service that allows you to link your myGovID to an Australian business number (ABN) and manage who can act on behalf of your business or entity online.

 AUSkey and Manage ABN Connections will continue to be supported while you move to myGovID and RAM.